-Winter takes it tole even on your indoor plants.
+Winter takes it toll even on your indoor plants.
 Maybe you're in a humid climate or maybe you live somewhere where the air is so dry is crackles.
 Either way you're likely experiencing a decline in sunlight, and your plants are truly feeling the lack of attention.

 We found a way to hack together a very easy, moderately inexpensive way — certainly cheaper than some of the leading smart planters available — to add some steadier light into your space.
 It won't be the same as that steady sunbeam coursing through your window pane.
 But it may help plants feel a bit more like themselves, letting your greenery get through the darker days and then you, for enjoying them, as well.

 We are not suggesting a roundup of devices that, on their own, create the perfect planting environment.
 There are some fantastic indoor planters that we've highlighted before that help to support not only the light your plants can get but also their watering needs.

 But for those who like a little DIY project, we've outlined how, with just three products, you can shine some light on your planter when you want, and even control when you want that light on or off.

 A standard light bulb is not going to give the right light to help grow plants Getty Images/iStockphoto

 Let's start with the basics.
 While lamps do in fact bring light into a dark space, you need an actual light designed to mimic the sunlight coming from outside.
 That requires a grow light, and one we like is from GE which illuminates a full spectrum perfect for growing plants and even seeds.